enjoymylifetime/EMA_Project/README.md

 # EMA_Project
 #Creating a new branch is quick.
-#my phone number is ...
+#My phone number is ...
 #Creating a new branch is quick and simple.
 #git merge --no-ff
+#Test git stash